ElectroBlocks/C2/Introduction-to-Electroblocks/English

 Title Slide

-Welcome to this Spoken Tutorial on Introduction to Electroblocks.
+Welcome to the Spoken Tutorial on Introduction to Electroblocks.

 Slide 2